mrdougal/padrino-talk/README.md

 padrino-talk
 ============

+2013-10-24
-My talk on padrino, for the Rails Melbourne meetup
+My talk on [padrino](http://www.padrinorb.com/), for the Rails Melbourne meetup